HITECH Act: What You Need to Know

 Privacy and Security Requirements

 HITECH requires healthcare organizations to implement safeguards to secure PHI to protect patients’ privacy.
-This requires healthcare organizations to: implement technical and non-technical security measures, such as encryption and access control; train employees on privacy and security protocols; and limit access to PHI to only those individuals who need it.
+This requires healthcare organizations to: implement technical and non-technical security measures, such as encryption and access controls; train employees on privacy and security protocols; and limit access to PHI to only those individuals who need it.

 The law also requires healthcare organizations to ensure that they have measures in place to detect, respond to, and report on any potential privacy and security breaches.
 This means that healthcare organizations must have policies and procedures in place to respond to and investigate any potential breaches and to notify affected individuals.

 HITECH also requires healthcare organizations to have processes in place for regularly assessing the effectiveness of their security measures and for making any necessary updates.
-This includes both technical and non-technical measures, such as regularly updating passwords, training staff, and reviewing access logs.
+This includes both technical and non-technical measures, such as regularly updating passwords, training staff, and reviewing audit logs.

 Finally, HITECH requires healthcare organizations to have a process in place for securely disposing of PHI when it is no longer needed.
 This requires organizations to have measures in place to ensure that PHI is securely destroyed, such as shredding documents or using secure data deletion software.